 ABOUT ERIC

-Based in Vancouver, Eric Chan is a pianist and teacher recognized for his expressive musicianship and reflective, student-centered approach to teaching.
-He holds a Master’s degree in Piano Performance from Western University, where he studied with Dr. Kyung Kim, and a Bachelor of Arts in Music from Hong Kong Baptist University under the guidance of Ms. Nancy Loo.
+Eric holds a Master’s degree in Piano Performance from Western University, where he studied with Dr. Kyung Kim, and a Bachelor of Arts in Music from Hong Kong Baptist University under the guidance of Ms. Nancy Loo.
+After relocating to Vancouver, he pursued further studies with Mr. Ian Parker.

 In addition to performing, Eric engages in writing on performance practice, particularly on mindful practicing, piano choreography and technique, and music pedagogy.
 He is especially inspired by the ideas of Dorothy Taubman and Seymour Bernstein, which resonate strongly with his artistic and pedagogical approach.

 Eric has maintained a private teaching studio for over ten years, working with students from early childhood to adults.
 Born and raised in Hong Kong, he has previously taught in both international and local schools there.
 His teaching philosophy centers on understanding each student as an individual, meeting learners at their level, pace, and learning style while adapting his methods to support their confidence and growth.
 He emphasizes healthy and coordinated technique, fostering a collaborative and intellectually engaging environment that embraces each student’s unique strengths and interests.
-Beginning in 2026, Eric joins the VSO School of Music as a faculty of piano.

 He also holds a Licentiate Diploma in Piano Performance (LTCL) with distinction from Trinity College London, as well as Grade 8 in Music Theory from the Associated Board of the Royal Schools of Music (ABRSM).